dart-lang/site-www/src/_guides/language/language-tour.md

 ### Generic collections and the types they contain

 Dart generic types are *reified*, which means that they carry their type information around at runtime.
-For example, you can test the type of a
+For example, you can test the type of
 collection:

 <?code-excerpt "misc/test/language_tour/generics_test.dart (generic-collections)"?>